Clean Seas Seafood: History

+In July 2025, Clean Seas Seafood Limited was acquired by Australian shellfish producer Yumbah Aquaculture and was subsequently delisted from the ASX.

+Yumbah Aquaculture is South Australian-headquartered and paid nearly $30 million for Clean Seas.

+Yumbah said at the time that adding kingfish to its abalone, oyster and mussel portfolio would provide further resilience against the inherent risks of aquaculture through diversification.

+At the same time Yumbah Aquaculture became the first oyster producer in Australia to attain Best Aquaculture Practices (BAP) certification, an internationally recognised benchmark for responsible aquaculture.

+BAP certification provides independent assurance that Yumbah’s oyster farming operations meet the highest global standards, reinforcing the company’s dedication to quality, sustainability, and continuous improvement across all aspects of aquaculture.

+In April 2025 Yumbah was awarded the Aquaculture Stewardship Council’s coveted Responsible Seafood Producer award for its regenerative approach and engagement with local communities and First Nations stakeholders.

 Southern bluefin tuna

 In 2005, Clean Seas was awarded an AUD $4 million grant from the Australian Government to develop a system for the land-based production of young Southern bluefin tuna.
 Clean Seas Tuna Ltd was floated on the ASX that year, with the ambition of controlling the lifecycle of the Southern bluefin tuna.
 In March 2007, the company announced it has successfully stimulated the release of sperm in a captive Southern bluefin tuna and captured it on video.
 Further developments were announced in 2008, with Stehr stating that the development "will give us a sustainable blue fin industry, that nobody around the world will be able to attack us in the future."
 Clean Seas announced that they had closed the lifecycle of the Southern bluefin tuna after successfully producing eggs from captive mature fish.
 They airlifted mature fish into their land-based facility at Arno Bay in May for breeding purposes.
 By mid-2009, the company had raised young Southern bluefin tuna to roughly 20 cm long, and members of the Norwegian aquaculture sector were expressing interest in their progress.

 In March 2010, the Australian Securities and Investments Commission investigated Clean Seas for failing to disclose the deaths of Southern bluefin tuna fingerlings to the market.
 The company said that the fingerlings were not of material value and that the breeding program was ongoing.